ska-telescope/ska_ost_sim_low_station_beam/README.md

 Station beam responses can be simulated for both full stations (with all 256 LFAA elements) or for substations (with a subset of the LFAA elements in a station).

+Note that this package is still being developed and it can't simulate station beam responses just yet.

 A detailed description of the various functionalities available in this package can be found in the `docs/examples.ipynb` notebook.